unnatural-worlds/uwapi/_sources/scripts/index.rst.txt

 Scripts
 =======
-Guide on making scripts for custom maps for Unnatural Worlds.
+Guide on making scripts for custom maps or mods for Unnatural Worlds.

 .. warning::
-   Making custom scripts is not yet fully supported.
+   Making scripts is not yet fully supported.

 Scripts are executed within the server.
 They have access to all data within the game, and may modify all data.